-B. Procedures for Mandatory Reporting of Threatening Behavior
+Procedures for Mandatory Reporting of Threatening Behavior

-If threatened by any student’s conduct to the point of reasonable fear of immediate physical harm to self, others or property:
+If threatened by any student’s conduct to the point of reasonable fear of immediate physical harm to self, others, or property:

 - Leave the area immediately.

-- Anyone who observes what appears to be threatening behavior must report it to the Dean of Students Office and in the appropriate case file a Student Code of Conduct Complaint (see ABOR 5-403).
+- Anyone who observes what appears to be threatening behavior must report it to the Dean of Students Office and, in the appropriate case, file a Student Code of Conduct Complaint (see ABOR 5-403).

 - University employees who observe what appears to be threatening behavior must also report it to their supervisor or Department Head, who should report it to the Dean.

-In addition to any law enforcement action, the Dean of Students Office will investigate complaints against students and will keep records of such complaints and investigations in accordance with the Student Disciplinary Procedures (ABOR Policy 5-401, et seq.).
-Such records are subject to the Family Educational Rights and Privacy Act and may be shared with faculty and other University Officials who have a legitimate educational interest, and those persons who need to know in a health or safety emergency, including any person who was the object of the threat.
+In addition to any law enforcement action, the Dean of Students Office will investigate complaints against students and will keep records of such complaints and investigations in accordance with the Student Disciplinary Procedures (ABOR Policy 5-401 et seq.).
+Such records are subject to the Family Educational Rights and Privacy Act (FERPA) and may be shared with faculty and other University officials who have a legitimate educational interest, and with those persons who need to know in a health or safety emergency, including any person who was the object of the threat.
 The person observing a threat or being threatened by a student is to complete the Student Code of Conduct Complaint Form and send it to the Dean of Students Office.
-This will initiate the Student Disciplinary Procedures regarding the student who is charged with exhibiting threatening behavior.
-Within 24 hours, the Dean of Students Office will email the person who submitted the form to confirm that the form has been received.
-The Dean of Students Office will communicate the progress of the investigation within ten calendar days to the person who was the object of the threat.
+This will initiate Student Disciplinary Procedures regarding the student who is charged with exhibiting threatening behavior.
+Within 24 hours, the Dean of Students Office will e-mail the person who submitted the form to confirm that the form has been received.
+The Dean of Students Office will communicate the progress of the investigation within 10 calendar days to the person who was the object of the threat.

 The Student Disciplinary Procedures shall govern all proceedings involving such complaints.
-The Dean of Students may suspend the student for an interim period prior to the resolution of the disciplinary proceeding if the Dean determines that the continued presence of the student poses a threat to any individual, property, or university function.
+The Dean of Students may suspend the student for an interim period prior to the resolution of the disciplinary proceeding if the Dean determines that the continued presence of the student poses a threat to any individual, property, or University function.
 Sanctions, as appropriate, may be imposed in accordance with the Student Code of Conduct, up to and including suspension or expulsion from the University.
 In addition to any other sanction, any student who has been found responsible for threatening behavior after an opportunity for appeal may be expelled from the University.